Legionella Monitoring & Sampling of Cooling Towers & Cooling Water Systems

 If a legionella positive sample is returned from the laboratory as a result of routine water sampling, more frequent samples may be required as part of the review of the system risk assessment, to help establish when the system is brought back under control.

 In the UK the Health & Safety Executive recommend that the sampling method should be carried out in accordance with ISO 11731:1998 and the biocide neutralised where possible.
 All water samples should be taken as near to the heat source as possible.

 They should be tested by a UKAS accredited laboratory that takes part in the Public Health Laboratory Service Water Microbiology External Quality Assessment Scheme for the isolation of egionella from water.

 The laboratory should also apply a minimum theoretical mathematical detection limit of less than, or equal to, 100 legionella bacteria per litre of sample.

-Interpretation of Results
+Interpretation of test results

 Legionella bacteria are commonly found in almost all natural water sources, so sampling of water systems and services may often yield positive results and the interpretation of any results of sampling should be carried out by experienced microbiologists.

-Neither should monitoring for the presence of legionella bacteria in a cooling system be used as a substitute in any way for vigilance with control strategies and those measures identified in the risk assessment.
+Failure to detect legionella bacteria should not lead to the relaxation of control measures and monitoring.
+Neither should monitoring for the presence of legionella bacteria in a cooling tower or cooling system be used as a substitute in any way for vigilance with control strategies and those measures identified in the legionella risk assessment.

-Our professional lab services can also be used for the testing and microbiological analysis of samples to assist in the identification of food poisoning bacteria including Salmonella, Listeria, E.coli O157, Campylobacter and Clostridium perfringens.
+Our professional lab services can also be used for the testing and microbial analysis of samples to assist in the identification of food poisoning bacteria including Salmonella, Listeria, E.coli O157, Campylobacter and Clostridium perfringens.